wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 == Changelog ==

+= 0.9.7 =
+* Sticky posts will be displayed on top of your selection now.

 = 0.9.6 =
 * Fixed some incompatibilities that prevented the users from open the option boxes on the options page